 District 1 – Innere Stadt

 District 1, or the Innere Stadt, is the city’s most expensive area by far.
-It boasts a vast array of architectural delights including 12th-century St Stephen’s Cathedral and the Hofburg Palace.
+It boasts a vast array of architectural delights including St Stephen’s Cathedral and the Hofburg Palace.

-The developers here have created luxury apartment buildings while maintaining the historic façade of the buildings.
+Developers here have created luxury apartment buildings while maintaining the historic façade of the buildings.
 Rental properties are hard to come by in District 1, so expect to pay a hefty price.

 District 2 – Leapoldstadt